-Scenario 2 to Scenario 11 describe possible additional adaptation practices at different levels under which yield changes due to climate change are expected to be minimised or improved through good agricultural practices and specific climate change adaptation practices (Appendix Table 3).
+Scenario 2 to Scenario 11 describe possible adaptation practices at different levels under which yield changes due to climate change are expected to be minimised or improved through good agricultural practices and specific climate change adaptation practices (Table 7).

-The largest total impact to the industry is shown under scenarios 5, 6 and 7 which show increased irrigation during drought periods.
-Scenario 5 shows a benefit gain (Rs.
-Million 12,023) to the industry which is equivalent to 12 percent of the total value of the industry at equilibrium.
+The largest total impact to the industry is shown under scenarios 5, 6 and 7 which show irrigation during drought periods.
+Scenario 5 shows a benefit gain (Rs.Million 12,023) to the industry which is equivalent to 12 percent of the total value of the industry at equilibrium.
 Irrigation during dry periods by 50 percent of the farmers in the wet zone is assumed in scenario 5.
 Scenarios 6 and 7 show gains of 23 and 40 percent to the total value of the industry with irrigation in intermediate zone and in both wet and intermediate zones respectively.
-However, as noted above, given the large yield changes and even larger K-shifts in these scenarios, these results are highly uncertain.

-The next rewarding adaptation practice is scenario 11 which assumes adoption of a new heat-tolerant cultivar that would sustain the existing productivity level under wet zone climatic conditions.
+The next rewarding adaptation practice is scenario 11 which assumes a heat tolerant cultivar that would sustain the existing productivity level under wet zone climatic conditions.
 This benefit change is equivalent to Rs.
 Million 6,712 which is nearly seven percent of the total value of the industry at equilibrium.

-The third rewarding crop management practice is greater fertilizer application in the wet zone (scenario 2).
-A benefit gain of Rs.
-Million 3,721 is observed to the industry which is nearly four percent of the value of the industry at equilibrium.
+The third rewarding crop management practice is fertilizer application in the wet zone (scenario 2).
+A benefit gain of Rs.Million 3,721 is observed to the industry which is nearly four percent of the value of the industry at equilibrium.
 Scenario 3 shows nearly the same amount of gain which shows fertilizer application improvements in intermediate zone.
 This is a net gain to the industry which offset the yield reduction in wet zone.
-If fertilizer application can be improved in both the wet and intermediate zones, the benefit gain is nearly Rs.
-Million 12,628 which is around 12 percent of the value of the industry at equilibrium (Scenario 4).
-This is important for the intermediate zone since the expected rainfall gain will improve the land suitability for coconut.
+If fertilizer application can be improved in both wet and intermediate zones, the benefit gain is nearly Rs.Million 12,628 which is around 12 percent of the value of the industry at equilibrium (Scenario 4).
+This is important for intermediate zone since the expected rainfall gain will improve the land suitability for coconut.

-Scenarios 8, 9 and 10 show the benefit change due greater use of moisture conservation practices such as coconut husk pits.
+Scenarios 8, 9 and 10 show the benefit change due moisture conservation practices considering coconut husk pits.
 It shows a net gain to the industry at equilibrium with the percentages of one, four and ten respectively.